- Town Departments

 - Remember, the very young and the very old are particularly vulnerable to temperatures below 65F if they are sedentary, so help them seek a warming center if unable to bundle up.

 - AND be careful about using alternative power and heating sources such as generators, gas stoves, propane heaters, and wood stoves.
 Make sure your carbon dioxide and smoke detectors are working.

 Lastly, call the Egremont Police Department at 413.528.2160 for assistance.

-The Town of Egremont has developed a comprehensive all-hazard emergency management plan for the Town.
-The plan's purpose is to facilitate the delivery of local, adjacent community, and state resources in the event of a disaster.
-As no single town has the resources to respond to a major incident, the plan uses mutual aid agreements with surrounding jurisdictions and the state to assist the Town.
+The Town of Egremont has developed a comprehensive all-hazard emergency management response for residents.
+The response's purpose is to facilitate the delivery of local, adjacent community, and state resources in the event of a disaster.
+As no single town has the resources to respond to a major incident, the Town uses mutual aid agreements with surrounding jurisdictions and the state.

 The Town's Emergency Management Team encourages all residents to be prepared for weather events that affect us in the Berkshires - from severe thunderstorms to winter snows.
 The information and links on this page will help you better prepare yourself and your family for these events.

 Please let us know if you or someone you know would like to be checked on in an emergency, such as severe weather events or power outages!
 You may call or email the Police Department, and we would be happy to check in with you if the need arises.

 It is important to note that National Grid may not be aware of your situation during a power outage.
 Please make sure they know of your power loss by calling them at 800-322-3223.
 Also, please contact the Egremont Police Department, so we know of possible downed power lines, etc. You can reach Emergency Management at 413-528-2160.